freakmaxi/kertish-dfs/head-node/README.md

 - `LOCKING_CENTER` (mandatory) : Locking-Center Server.
 Ex: `127.0.0.1:22119`

-Will be used to have the stability of metadata of the file system
+Will be used to have the stability of metadata of the file storage

-### File System Manipulation Requests
+### File Storage Manipulation Requests

 - `GET` is used to get folders/files list and also file downloading.